jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # Memory Wall
 .notes Gil Tene, CTO of Azul has a good presentation about this concept from a paper in 1994 on their website.
 Each Intel core has 6 execution units able to perform work during a cycle (loading memory, storing memory, arithmetic, branch logic, shifting, etc), but they need to be fed data very fast to take advantage of it.
-Note that it didn't happen because of RAM, but the Application Memory Wall does exist in other forms, like GC pauses.
-(Martin: with an application designed for low GC, you can hit the memory wall; but for middle of the road applications, Gil's point holds true.)
+Note that it didn't happen because of RAM, but the Application Memory Wall does exist in other forms, like GC pauses - applications designed to minimize GC can hit the memory wall, but those are highly specialized.

 * CPUs are getting faster
 * Memory isn't, and bandwidth is increasing at a much slower rate